OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:71

-> deliverance from our enemies
+> to save us from our enemies
-> and from the hand of all who detest us—
+> from the hand of all who detest us—

 ## Luke 1:72